-Two new studies more directly addressed this issue, by testing whether the pride expression functions as a cue of expertise that biases the social learning of adults who observe it (Martens & Tracy, under review).
-Specifically, we examined whether observers were more likely to acquire valued information from targets who display pride than from those who display other emotion expressions.
+Two new studies more directly addressed this issue, by testing whether the pride expression functions as a cue of expertise that biases the social learning of adults who observe it (Martens & Tracy, 2011).
+Specifically, we examined whether observers were more likely to acquire valued information from targets who displayed pride than from those who displayed other emotion expressions.
 Participants were financially motivated to correctly answer a difficult trivia question, after first viewing another participant-who was actually a confederate-answer the same question.
-For example, participants were asked, "Which number is closest to the actual value of Pi, π ?", and given the response options: "A. 3.141592652, B. 3.141592635, C. 3.141592654, D. 3.141592665, or E. 3.141592721".
+For example, participants were asked, "Which number is closest to the actual value of pi (π) ?", and given the response options: "(A) 3.141592652; (B) 3.141592635; (C) 3.141592654; (D) 3.141592665; or (E) 3.141592721".
 Confederates responded with B, but the correct answer in this case is C, so this design ensures that participants' tendency to copy or not copy targets would be driven entirely by the emotion condition, and not by any prior knowledge about the correct answer.
 By using very difficult trivia questions, we were able to assess whether those who display pride are copied in situations where knowledge is sought but not possessed.
 In the first study, participants were shown a photograph image of the confederate, with a caption stating the confederate's response to the trivia question.
 In the second study, participants watched a video of a live confederate answering the trivia question.
 The use of videos allowed us to manipulate dynamically displayed expressions, such that they would be perceived in an ecologically valid manner.
-Across both studies, using these different methods, the answers of confederates who displayed pride were copied significantly more frequently than those of confederates displaying other expressions, including happiness-a positive emotion, like pride, which tends to elicit higher liking and is explicitly judged higher in status than pride displays

-(Tracy et al., 2010)-as well as shame (which signals low status), and neutral (a display that is irrelevant to status).
+Across both studies, using these different methods, the answers of confederates who displayed pride were copied significantly more frequently than those of confederates displaying other expressions, including happiness-a positive emotion, like pride, which tends to elicit higher liking and is explicitly judged higher in status than pride displays (Tracy et al., 2011)-as well as shame (which signals low status), and neutral (a display that is irrelevant to status).
 These findings thus suggest that when individuals are motivated to acquire the best information possible, they choose to learn from others who display pride.
 To the extent that pride displays are a reliable signal of knowledge-an important question for future research-these studies suggest that the expression is likely to benefit observers who automatically interpret it.